top of page

 check out

-Climate Kids Explorer Backpacks are available for all educators—formal and informal—to check out at three hub locations in San Diego County, two of which serve regional Tribal communities.
+Climate Kids Explorer Backpacks are available for all educators—formal and informal—to check out at four hub locations in San Diego County, three of which serve regional Tribal communities.

 Learn more about our Climate Kids Hubs